 To spice up your Vistro model, you can insert file types that support alpha-channel background transparency, such as .png and .emf.
 And, you can order these images from top to bottom.
 This will help you define project boundaries, proposed development areas, add sign graphics, or annotate in your model.

 Taking a simple screen captures of your network and pasting it into PowerPoint will allow you to trace shapes, with or without fills, over the map.
 Then in PowerPoint, you can right-click on the shape, save the image as one of these transparent file types, and insert the background into Vistro.

 Coordinate with PTV Vistro

 PTV Vistro’s Quick Start experience allows you to efficiently build your model.
-Benefits of the easy web-mapping features, help you place your model at real-world coordinates, so you can take your PTV Vistro model across multiple PTV Vision Suite products for a full multiresolution experience, or use Vistro as a Quick Coder to develop the building blocks of a model in PTV Vissim or Visum.
+The benefits of easy web-mapping features help you place your model at real-world coordinates.
+Real Coordinates enables you to take your PTV Vistro model across multiple PTV Vision Suite products for a full multiresolution experience.
+And this enables Vistro to be used as a Quick Coder to develop the building blocks of a model in PTV Vissim or Visum.
 By adding extra background images to a Vistro model, you can professionally decorate your network to effectively conduct or communicate your project.